PhD in Telecommunications Degree Program Overview

-A telecommunications doctorate requires the extensive study of digital communications, signal processing and network management.
-As telecommunications becomes more reliant on computing technologies, students are expected know software engineering, computer algorithms and coding theory.
-Doctoral students typically must pass a qualifying exam after the first or second year of graduate studies to prove their academic knowledge and advance to doctoral candidacy.
-Telecommunications doctoral candidates must complete a dissertation based on a original research.
+Doctoral students typically must pass a qualifying examination after the first or second year of graduate studies to prove their academic knowledge and advance to doctoral candidacy.
+Telecommunications doctoral candidates must complete a dissertation based on an original research.

 Admission to a telecommunications doctorate program requires a bachelor's degree from an accredited university, with an undergraduate grade point average (GPA) meeting the school's requirements.
 Some programs have applicants submit scores from the Graduate Record Examination (GRE).
 Competitive telecommunications doctorate programs may have applicants interview with admissions counselors.

 In addition to the research and dissertation, typical doctoral degrees in telecommunications might include courses in the following:

 - Telephone system management

 - Photonic communications